shizi1011/MultihopRAG/README.md

 # Chat with PDF

 This is a Python project that allows you to chat with a chatbot about the PDF you uploaded using RAG (Retrieval Augmented Generation) technique.
-The project is built using Langchain and Streamlit framework
+The project is built using Langchain and Streamlit framework.

 ## Installation